Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Shrinked page sizes a little bit across all pages, except `quick_reference.html`.
 - Minor updates to `quick_reference.html` to get size a bit lower.
 - Updated existing documentation for `grid` module.
+- Setup the `media object` section of `grid.html`, just the basic demo for now.